-Explore the percentage of adults ages 18 to 85 diagnosed with hypertension with adequately controlled blood pressure.
-Higher rates are better.
+Explore the percentage of adults diagnosed with hypertension whose blood pressure was adequately controlled in each state.
+Higher rates are better on this measure.

-The purple dashed line represents the median, or middle of all values reported.
+The purple dashed line represents the median, or middle, of all values reported.

 This measure aligns with the Centers for Disease Control and Prevention’s 6|18 Initiative focus on blood pressure control.
 The 6|18 Initiative focuses on six common and costly health conditions or health behaviors, including high blood pressure, and highlights evidence-based interventions that can prevent or control those conditions.
 For information on how to drive improvement on this measure, visit: www.cdc.gov/sixeighteen.

 States voluntarily report on Controlling High Blood Pressure (CBP-AD) as part of the Core Set of Adult Health Care Quality Measures.
 These data show performance rates for states that voluntarily reported the measure using Adult Core Set measure specifications.